visualpharm/Lunacy/docs/index.md

 # Why Icons8?

 The demand for visual content seems is only getting stronger nowadays.
 Having just a huge bunch of icons files may not necessarily help one to efficiently and competitively develop and support visually rich applications.
-Wouldn't it be much more better to have a dedicated reliable platform like the [Icons8](https://icons8.com/) that would cope with all sort of the challenges associated with managing icons, keeping them up-to-date, and making them easily accessible in the most suitable forms and various contexts?
+Wouldn't it be much better to have a dedicated reliable platform like the [Icons8](https://icons8.com/) that would cope with all sort of the challenges associated with managing icons, keeping them up-to-date, and making them easily accessible in the most suitable forms and various contexts?

 # Which license do I need?